Berea-College-CSC-226/p01-main/Project Requirements.md

 # Project Requirements
 **_Do not modify this file; it is for your reference only._**
 You should make your edits to README.md while working on your project.

-❗️indicates action items; you should remove these emoji as you complete/update the items which they accompany.
-(This means that your final README should have no ❗️in it!)

 ---

 ## ⚡️Project Overview

-For your final project, you will be revisiting an earlier piece of code and refactoring it.
-(In other words, rewriting it to make it better.)
-In doing so, you must:
-1. Implement **at least** one class which is appropriate to your proposed project.
-2. Add event handling (mouse or keyboard interaction), either through the turtle library or using Tkinter.
+1. Choose a homework asssignment, teamwork assignment, or example code.
+2. Reimplement the code in object-oriented style.
+3. Implement mouse or keyboard interaction via event handling.
+4. Add additional features to the project.

 You can choose from any previous assignment or code from this class, including code we gave you as examples (e.g., palindromes),